-In this article we outline the best WordPress CDNs and suggest the overall best CDN for WordPress.
+In this article we outline the best WordPress CDNs for 2020 and suggest the overall best CDN for WordPress.
 A CDN, short for Content Delivery Networks, as you might have already guessed, make light work the business of delivering webpage content at speed.
 They are the expedited shipping option of the internet world.
 Before before we delve into which CDN trumps the rest, here’s a CDN crash course to bring you up to speed with what these networks do and how they do it.

 In its most basic form, a CDN is a pooled server network, spread out across the globe in multiple geographical locations.
 They are there to fulfill one goal; host and when the need arises, deliver both the static and dynamic content of your WordPress website to internet users.
 But isn’t that what my WordPress hosting does?
 Yes and No.